 Three structured academic blocks every day, the same proven TPH St. Louis academic model — and eligibility reviewed daily.

-TPH St. Louis is not itself an accredited school — students enroll through their Missouri public school district or our private school partner, EYC Academy.
+TPH St. Louis is not itself an accredited school — students enroll through their Missouri public school district or our private school partner, EYC Academy — a fully accredited (Cognia, formerly AdvancED), Missouri DESE-approved independent school.
 Same support, same platform, same daily experience either way; the difference is simply where credits, transcripts, and diplomas are issued from.

 Remain enrolled in your Missouri public school district through the Missouri Course Access Program — earning credits and report cards, graduating with your district's diploma, and keeping eligibility for school sports and social events.
 Courses must be approved by the district.

 Enroll through our private school partner, EYC Academy — credits and transcripts issued by EYC, certified teachers behind every course, and more flexibility for curriculum and electives.
-Our Head of Academics works directly with EYC staff to enroll each student.
+Our academic leadership works directly with EYC staff to enroll each student.

 A blended model — online coursework inside an in-person, structured classroom.
-NCAA-approved, Missouri-approved, and asynchronous, ideal for traveling athletes.
+Our platform is state-approved, NCAA-approved, and MOCAP-approved — and asynchronous, ideal for traveling athletes.

 The same courses students would take at their traditional school — including Honors and AP when applicable.